 Most people think of dinosaurs as big, ferocious and extinct reptiles.
 That's largely true, but there are some misconceptions.
 Dinosaurs came in all shapes and sizes.
 Dinosaurs were the largest land animals of all time, but a great number of dinosaurs were smaller than a turkey.

-Yet only the big, classic dinosaurs are extinct.
+Only the big, classic dinosaurs are extinct.
 Birds are living dinosaurs, most experts believe.
 Think of that next time a pigeon strafes you.

 Many people think extinct flying reptiles called pterosaurs were dinosaurs.
-They were dinosaurs' closest relatives but technically not dinosaurs.
+They were dinosaurs' closest relatives, but technically not dinosaurs.
 Pterosaurs had hollow bones, relatively large brains and eyes, and, of course, the flaps of skin extending along their arms, which were attached to the digits on their front hands.
 The family includes Pterodactyls, with elaborate, bony head crests and lack of teeth.
-Pterosaurs survived up until the mass die-off 65 million years ago, when they were went the way of the dodo along with marine reptiles and other dinosaurs.
+Pterosaurs survived up until the mass die-off 65 million years ago, when they were went the way of the dodo along with marine reptiles and other nonavian dinosaurs.

 Most of the well-known dinosaurs — including Tyrannosaurus rex, Deinonychus and Velociraptor — fall into the order known as Saurischian dinosaurs (pronounced sor-ISK-ee-en).
 These "reptile-hipped" dinosaurs have a pelvis that points forward, similar to more primitive animals.
 They are often long-necked, have large and sharp teeth, long second fingers, and a first finger that points strongly away from the rest of the fingers.